The idea behind inbreedR is to provide a consistent

 # r^2 between inbreeding and heterozygosity with bootstrapping

-their online Appendix 1 provide a worked example of how to estimate the
+Appendix 1 provide a worked example of how to estimate the impact of

-impact of inbreeding on fitness within an HFC framework.
-Below, we show
+inbreeding on fitness within an HFC framework.
+Below, we show how the

-how the required calculations can be implemented in
+required calculations can be implemented in inbreedR.
+We

-inbred population of oldfield mice.
-We start with the estimation of
+oldfield mice.
+We start with the estimation of identity disequilibrium

-and the three correlations from equation 1.
-Example code for the
+correlations from equation 1.
+Example code for the microsatellite

-microsatellite dataset is shown below and the results for both
+dataset is shown below and the results for both microsatellites and SNPs

 # g2